 Why chance it though?
-Use a calculator like G-Wizard to figure out how to deliver the manufacturer’s recommended chip load by increasing the feedrates.
+Use a calculator like G-Wizard to figure out how to deliver the manufacturer’s recommended chip load by increasing the cnc feed rates.
 Not only will the job go faster but your tooling will last longer.

 In cases where you need to reduce the chip load to improve surface finish, G-Wizard also includes a built-in rubbing warning to keep you out of trouble.

 Here’s a video I made for Cutting Tool Engineering magazine on the whole topic of rubbing:

 Radial Chip Thinning (aka I’m an Expert and I ran the Machine too slowly without even knowing it)

 Would you believe that especially for light cuts, the basic math combined with SFM and chip load tables often gives results that are wrong and radically increase the wear on your tools?